Info about the Nutcracker Experience:

 As the evening grows late, the guest depart and the Stahlbaum family retires for the evening.
 Clara, worried about her beloved Nutcracker, sneaks back to the tree to check on him, falling asleep with him in her arms.

-This year marks our 14th Nutcracker season.
+This year marks our 15th Nutcracker season.
 Come be a part of it as we continually pivot and adjust to our times, but still offer our community dance education and a fun family experience, throughout the whole process!
 It has been a great enrichment to our holiday season.
 There is something for everyone!
-We have a cast from ages two to adult.
+We have a cast from ages two to adults.
 We have been told that the experience is unforgettable!
 Join us in the tradition of The Nutcracker!

 Want to know more about the experience?